cocos/cocos-docs/en/advanced-topics/hot-update.md

 ![table](./hot-update/table.png)

-> **Note**: the project contains `remove-assets` is for debug mode, the developer must use the debug mode when building the test project, otherwise the release mode jsc file priority will be higher than `remove-assets` in the assets and cause the script to fail.
+> **Note**: the project contains `remote-assets` is for debug mode, the developer must use the debug mode when building the test project, otherwise the release mode jsc file priority will be higher than `remote-assets` in the assets and cause the script to fail.

 ### Use the version generator to generate the manifest file